open-mpi/ompi/README.JAVA.txt

 Specifying offsets in buffers

-In a C program, it is common to specify an offset in a array with "&array[i]" or "array+i", for instance to send data starting from a given position in the array.
+In a C program, it is common to specify an offset in an array with "&array[i]" or "array+i", for instance to send data starting from a given position in the array.
 The equivalent form in the Java bindings is to "slice()" the buffer to start at an offset.
 Making a "slice()"